jarvelov/vue-form-json-schema/docs/api/ui-schema/show.md

 # show

 Sometimes a field is only relevant if some condition is met.
-The `show` property is uses JSON Schema to evaluate if a field should be visibility or not.
+The `show` property uses JSON Schema to evaluate if a field should be visible or not.

 There are 2 options: Full and Single.